gohugoio/hugo/content/content-management/organization.md

 toc: true
 ---

+{{% note %}}
+This section is not updated with the new nested sections support in Hugo 0.24, see https://github.com/gohugoio/hugoDocs/issues/36
+{{% /note %}}

 ## Organization of Content Source

 In Hugo, your content should be organized in a manner that reflects the rendered website.